 There isn’t much else known about his time abroad other than the fact that he did meet with the French King.
 It has been suggested that he might have met with the Pope but there was no evidence that such a meeting ever happened.
 Regardless of what his goals were in his time abroad, when Wallace returned home, he would resume his actions of aggression against the English.

 To say that William Wallace’s execution was horrible is an understatement.
 So hated was he by King Edward I that when it finally came time to order the death of the man, the punishment would be far more severe than most executions.
 William Wallace was stripped naked and dragged through the streets of London by horse.
 He was hanged but they didn’t allow for the hanging to kill him, rather they waited until he was barely on the edge of consciousness before the cut him down.
-Then, he was disemboweled, stabbed, cut and emasculated.
+Then, he was disemboweled, stabbed, cut, and emasculated.
 Then, after such torture and humiliation had been done, he was beheaded.
 His body was cut into several pieces and his head was stuck on a pike atop the London Bridge.
 Such a type of execution says a lot about a man.
 To his friends, Wiliam Wallace as a hero, befitting of praise and glory.
 To his foes, William Wallace deserved one of the most brutal executions possible.

-His execution was a nightmarish affair, but his legacy of being a hero to Scotland would forever live on in their history.
-The war for Scottish Independence raged on for quite some time after that.
-Even with the fierce fighting that Wallace had taught to his people, they never were able to get their footing again.
-Ultimately, the Scottish would never be able to regain their independence, something that they had fought so hard to protect.
+His execution was a nightmarish affair, but his legacy in the fight for Scottish freedom would forever live on in their history.
+The war for Scottish Independence raged on for quite some time after that, but even the fierce fighting Wallace had taught his people, they never were able to achieve the same success.
+Ultimately, the Scottish would never be truly free, something that they had fought so hard to protect.